LDH; lactate dehydrogenase; total LD; total LDH; LD isoenzymes; LDH isoenzymes

 Only a small amount of LD is usually detectable in the blood.
 However, when cells are damaged or destroyed, they release LD into the bloodstream, causing blood levels to rise.
 For this reason, LD is used as a general marker of injury to cells.
 This also happens when blood cells are destroyed in the bloodstream, such as in a form of anaemia known as haemolytic anaemia.

-In the past, special tests were done to work out what type of tissue the LD was released from.
-These tests, known as `LD isoenzymes’ are not done routinely any more because there are better tests available.
+In the past, special tests were performed to work out which type of tissue the LD was released from.
+These tests, known as `LD isoenzymes’ are not performed routinely anymore because there are more specific tests available.

 A blood sample is obtained by inserting a needle into a vein in the arm.

 No test preparation is needed.

 The main use for LD is as a general indication of cell damage, including muscle damage, liver damage, blood cell damage and cancers.
 In the past, LD was used to help diagnose and monitor myocardial infarctions (heart attacks) but it has been replaced by a better test, troponin (more specific and sensitive to heart tissue injury than LD).

 In people with progressive conditions, including melanoma, LD can be tested at regular intervals to monitor the progress of the condition.

 LD may be used as a screening test when some kind of cellular or tissue damage is suspected.
 If the LD is high other, more specific tests such as CK, ALT and AST can be used to help pinpoint the organs involved.
 Once the problem is diagnosed, LD levels may be tested at regular intervals to monitor its progress.

 LD levels can also occasionally be ordered when someone has experienced muscle trauma or injury.
 They can also be ordered when someone has signs and symptoms of haemolytic anaemia.